RayHightower/RayHightower.com/_posts/2023-06-08-10x-is-easier-than-2x.markdown

 ### Applied Anatomy: 10x

-Michelangeo's mastery of human anatomy shows in his art, including his sculptures of Hercules and David, his painting of the Sistine Chapel, and in the works of students who sought him out as a mentor.
+Michelangelo's mastery of human anatomy shows in his art, including his sculptures of Hercules and David, his painting of the Sistine Chapel, and in the works of students who sought him out as a mentor.

 How did Michelangelo become such a remarkable artist?
 The authors of _10x is Easier Than 2x_ assert that he did so through the 10x process, although he would not have called it that at the time.